ryanatkn/gro/src/docs/options.md

 **if an option can be `undefined`, it must default to `undefined`**.
 All values that are `undefined` are omitted when the options are initialized through use of the conventional `omitUndefined` helper.
+The best workaround is to design options interfaces to accept `null` in place of `undefined`.

 This is slightly unfortunate, but it's a side-effect of the way TypeScript makes optional properties, like those in `Partial<Options>`,